ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_behavior_plugin.rst

     return Status::SUCCEEDED;
   }

-The remaining methods are not used and not mandatory to override them.
+The remaining methods are not used and are not mandatory to override them.

 2- Exporting the Behavior Plugin
 --------------------------------